jerela/OpenSimLive/README.md

 **THIS NEEDS UPDATING**

-XDA 4.6 and OpenSim 4.1 are required for core functionality.
+OpenSim 4.1 is required for core functionality.
+XDA 4.6 is required to use Xsens IMUs.
 CMake and Visual Studio are used to configure, generate and build the project.
-Vicon Datastream SDK 1.10 and Vicon Nexus 2.10+ are required if you wish to perform inverse kinematics on live marker data, but are otherwise optional.

 ```
 Example